FrankRay78/MyDistro/README.md

 ![image](https://user-images.githubusercontent.com/52075808/180305755-d6dfc5af-6af6-47df-a247-5f0273b9a0a4.png)

 ## Testing
-Following the instructions above, the build script was tested on a clean install of Ubuntu 22.04 LTS running inside VMWare Workstation Pro
+Following the instructions above, the build script was tested on a clean install of Ubuntu 22.04 LTS running inside VMWare Workstation Pro.

 ## References
 I (Frank Ray) cetainly didn't invent the above, rather I packaged together various ideas and similar approaches I saw elsewhere.
 I would like pay particular thanks to the following articles (and their authors) for their contribution: